cd-mcfarland/fast_prng/README.md

 ### create_layers.py

 Python script that calculates X, L_max, A, f(X), and epsilon (described in the main text).
-All calculations are done to 128-bit precision, and then rounded to 64-bit precision to avoid rounding errors.
+All calculations are done to long double precision, and then rounded to double precision.

 ### erfl.pyx

-128-bit precision Error function for create_layers.py
+long double precision Error function for create_layers.py

 ### quality_test.c